Improve Your Multichannel Order Management Software and Processes

 Similarly, when shipping orders that contain multiple boxes scanning a box is much easier and cuts down on errors.

 3. Automate Customer Updates

 Your software should be able to automatically update an eCommerce site when you have a tracking number issued for a box and when the order is shipped.

 Ideally you need your multichannel order management software to be linked directly to small parcel carriers, as well as LTL, FTL and intermodal carriers for freight.

 4. Consider Whether Linkage to a 3PL Makes Sense

 For most distributors, the costs of order fulfillment are the largest controllable costs on a per item basis.
 Fulfillment costs are highly dependent on automated efficient processes and most of all on scale.
 Larger operations get access to efficiencies of scale that are not available to smaller businesses.

 If your business scale warrants it, it may make sense to consider out-sourcing your whole fulfillment process to a 3PL rather than owning and managing your own warehouse.
 Fulfillment by Amazon and other third-party logistics providers are worth considering.

-Accolent ERP is a state-of-the-art Cloud-based ERP and order management software system that simplifies Order Entry, automates Order Management and Order Processing.
+Accolent ERP is a state-of-the-art Cloud-based ERP and multichannel order management software system that facilitates Taking Orders in multiple different ways, automates Order Management and provides a robust, systematic Order Processing workflow.
 Accolent ERP allows for complex products with multiple units of measure, multiple locations, tracks inventory by location and provides comprehensive Inventory Management.
 Accolent ERP supports orders taken by salespersons, entered by customers on a self-service online portal and on multiple linked eCommerce platforms.
 Contact us to learn more about Accolent ERP.